-In your will, you may direct the distribution of your probate estate in any manner that is not contrary to Georgia law or public policy.
+In your will, you may direct the distribution of your probate estate in any manner.
 You may leave your property to charitable organizations or even strangers to the complete exclusion of your spouse and children.
-Your surviving spouse and minor children will, however, be entitled to property from your estate for their support and maintenance for a period of 12 months.
+However, you may not include provisions that are contrary to Georgia law or public policy.
+For example, Georgia law entitles your surviving spouse and minor children to certain safeguards.
+These may include property from your estate for their support and maintenance for a period of 12 months.

 Who needs a will?

 The first priority of estate planning is to create a properly drafted and executed will.
 No matter how many assets you have, no matter your marital status, no matter how many children you have, you should have a will.